 Each of the following courses has two sections: W01 taught at NYIT's Old Westbury campus and M01 taught at NYIT's Manhattan campus.
-For upcoming course dates/times, email exted@nyit.edu.
+For upcoming course dates/times, email exted@nyit.edu or call 516.686.7490.

 AutoCAD Level I